traefik/traefik/docs/content/observability/tracing/haystack.md

 _Optional, Default=empty_

-Set the header name used to store the trace ID.
+Sets the header name used to store the trace ID.

 ```yaml tab="File (YAML)"
 tracing: